The boy hero who at just 11 years old saved two people on the same day

 The boy said, in turn, that he learned the maneuver on YouTube and that it is a valuable procedure to learn.

-“If anyone finds themselves in the situation I found myself in, they will know what to do,” Johnson added.
+“If anyone finds themselves in the situation I found myself in, they’ll know what to do,” Johnson added.

 Director Dawkins added that she wasn’t surprised by the boy’s quick reaction.